Subhas Bose’s final journey, in remembrance

 (1945 was a tumultuous year in world history.
 Adolf Hitler committed suicide and Germany surrendered on May 8.
 Atomic bombs were dropped on Hiroshima (August 6) and Nagasaki (August 9).
 USSR entered the Pacific War on August 10.
 The same day, Japan offered to surrender and finally capitulated on August 14.
 On August 16, Subhas Chandra Bose, head of the Indian National Army (INA) flew from Rangoon to Bangkok then to Saigon (Vietnam) on August 17.
 Next day, his life ended.

-Amidst all the rumours, conspiracy theories and three Commissions looked to inquire into his death for over half a century, there is little doubt Bose died on August 18, 1945.
+Amidst all the rumours and conspiracy theories, three Commissions looked to inquire into his death for over half a century, there is little doubt Bose died on August 18, 1945.
 On his 73rd death anniversary, we take the readers through Subhas Bose’ final hours in the words of Leonard A. Gordon, from his seminal work: “Brothers against the Raj.”
 The words in italics are compressed account, without taking the essence of narrative of Subhas’ Bose final journey.
 The sources of reference are at the end of the piece.)

 Bose wanted to reach Manchuria and seek help from the advancing Soviet army.
 He went saying, “they are the only ones who will resist the British.
 My fate is with them.
 Japanese, who were now at war with Soviet Union, nevertheless agreed to help Bose meet their enemies.
 In Saigon, Bose learnt there was no special plane for him or his party.
 He was offered only two seats in the plane: he selected INA colonel Habibur Rehman to accompany him.